ebaauw/homebridge-hue/README.md

 ## Lights
 A Hue bridge light is exposed as a Homekit accessory with a `Lightbulb` service, with characteristics for `On`, `Brightness`, `Hue`, `Saturation`, and `Color Temperature`, depending on the light's features.
 Note that `Color Temperature` is a custom characteristic, which might not be supported by all Homekit apps.
 It holds the light's colour temperature in Kelvin, from `2000` to `6540`.

-By default homebridge-hue exposes only non-Philips lights, which are not exposed to Homekit by the v2 (square) Hue Bridge.
-You might want to change this in `config.json` if you have a v1 (round) bridge, or if you want to use the `Color Temperature` charateristic.
+By default homebridge-hue does not expose any lights.
+You might want to change this in `config.json` to expose only non-Philips lights, if you have those connected to a v2 (square) Hue Bridge.
+You might want to change this to expose all lights, if you have a v1 (round) bridge, or if you want to use the `Color Temperature` charateristic.

 ## Groups
 A Hue bridge group is exposed as a Homekit accessory with `Lightbulb` service and appropriate characteristics, just as a light.